oceanedbs/CoordinationMetricsToolbox/README.md

 # Tutorial
 An exemple with simulated data is available in test_coord_metric.py.

-CSV files containing a time column and joint angles trajectories can also be loaded to build a CoodinationMetric object form which different metrics can be computed.
+Csv files containing a time column and joint angles trajectories can also be loaded to build a CoodinationMetric object form which different metrics can be computed.

 The format expected for the data is the following one :
 | time | joint_i | joint_j | joint_k | _ee_x_ | _ee_y_ | _ee_z_ |